silnrsi/libreoffice-linguistic-tools/LinguisticTools/pythonpath/oxttools/docs/USAGE.md

 sudo python setup.py install
 ```

+Note: makeoxt requires Python 3.
+If you need to type 'python3' (rather than 'python') to run Python 3, then substitute 'python3' for 'python' in the above command.

 ## Usage
 - Copy WORDLIST (.txt, .dic/.aff, .xml) to the working folder
 - From command prompt enter the command: